Measuring Social Biases in Grounded Vision and Language Embeddings: Introduction

 \section{Introduction}

-Since the introduction of the Implicit Association Test (IAT) by \citet{greenwald1998measuring}, we have had the ability to measure biases in humans related to certain social and cultural concepts, such as race. \citet{caliskan2017semantics} introduce an equivalent of the IAT for word embeddings, which are used throughout natural language processing, called the Word Embedding Association Test (WEAT).
+Since the introduction of the Implicit Association Test (IAT) by \citet{greenwald1998measuring}, we have had the ability to measure biases in humans.
+Many IAT tests focus on social biases, such as inherent beliefs about someone based on their racial or gender identity.
+Social biases have negative implications for the most marginalized people, \eg applicants perceived to be Black based on their names are less likely to receive job interview callbacks than their white counterparts \cite{bertrand2004emily}.

+\citet{caliskan2017semantics} introduce an equivalent of the IAT for word embeddings, called the Word Embedding Association Test (WEAT), to measure word associations between concepts.
 The results of testing bias in word embeddings using WEAT parallel those seen when testing humans: both reveal many of the same biases with similar significance. \citet{may2019measuringbias} extend this work with a metric called the Sentence Encoder Association Test (SEAT), that probes biases in embeddings of sentences instead of just words.
-We take the next step and demonstrate how to test visually grounded embeddings, specifically embeddings from ViLBERT~\citep{lu2019vilbert} and VisualBERT~\citep{li2019visualbert}, by extending prior work into what we term Grounded-WEAT and Grounded-SEAT.
+We take the next step and demonstrate how to test visually grounded embeddings, specifically embeddings from visually-grounded BERT-based models by extending prior work into what we term Grounded-WEAT and Grounded-SEAT.
+The models we evaluate are ViLBERT~\citep{lu2019vilbert}, VisualBERT~\citep{li2019visualbert} , LXMert~\citep{tan2019lxmert} and VL-BERT~\citep{su2019vl}.

 Grounded embeddings are used for many consequential tasks in natural language processing, like visual dialog~\citep{murahari2019large} and visual question answering~\citep{hu2019iterative}.
 Many real-world tasks such as scanning documents and interpreting images in context employ joint embeddings as the performance gains are significant over using separate embeddings for each modality.
 It is therefore important to measure the biases of these grounded embeddings.
 Specifically, we seek to answer three questions: